Yusarina/Rinas-World-Pen-s-For-ChilloutVR/README.md

 - Each pen has a local clear button at the end of it.
 - Turn the pen's on/off.
 - Local Clear button.

-There are two versions:

-- V1: Uses aminations is the current recommended version.
-- V2: Uses no aminations but uses Method Calls, this isn't recommended version unto A: most testing can be done to make sure there stable and B: the game is more stable.

-Requirements:

-- Unity 2019.4.31f1.
-- ChilloutVR CCK 3.3.

 There is also a global reset button and a global clear button, however there are hidden by default, to turn the buttons on go to UI and just turn on the objects.